zac-heisey/team-business/_pages/box.md

 ### **THE SIMULATION PROCESS**

+Everyone is challenged to participate in the fun and competitive production and management of a product.
+Starting with a kickoff meeting, roles and processes are established.
+Participants are presented with the management of a number of concepts and activities.

 ![box program step 1](/assets/images/box-1.png "BOX Program Step 1")

 ### 1) Your cross-functional teams receive a business assignment